europace/unterlagen-api/README.md

 > ⚠️ Note: Documents like "Kreditentscheidunginformation" or the "Selbstauskunft" cannot be retrieved.
 > These documents are available at [Antraege API](https://docs.api.europace.de/baufinanzierung/antraege/antraege-api/).

-## Usecases
+## Use cases

-Upload customer documents essential for credit assessments Modify categories and assignments for already uploaded documents Release documents to banking partners.
+-  Upload customer documents that are essential for credit assessments
+-  Modify categories and assignments for already uploaded documents
+-  Release documents to banking partners

 ----
 ![advisor](https://img.shields.io/badge/-advisor-lightblue)